- Participating in Commission proceedings

 The Maine Public Utilities Commission welcomes the participation of the public in its proceedings.
 Individuals or groups may participate or share their views with the Commission in several ways.
 You may speak at Commission public witness hearings, write a letter to the Commission, or request information from our staff on any issues of concern.
 A member of the public may become an official “party” (or participant) in a formal Commission case.
 Read on to understand how the Commission works and what the options are for your participation

 - Commission Cases

 The Commission conducts much of its official business through formal legal cases.
 The issues addressed in formal cases include rate adjustments, service adequacy, the prudence of proposed investments, and utility practices.
 Cases are divided by issue area: Electric, Gas and Gas Safety, Communications (Telephone), Consumer Assistance Division Appeals, Damage Prevention (Dig Safe), Water.
-You can review a list of current cases on the Commission’s Docket listed by title and docket number.

 Types of Cases

 There are several types of cases that come before the Commission as described below.

 • Adjudicatory Proceeding: Most cases involving individual utilities are adjudicatory cases, which are very similar to litigation in a court case.
 The Maine Administrative Procedure Act and the Commission's Rules of Practice and Procedure Chapter 110 provide formal guidelines on how such cases must be handled.
 Adjudicatory proceedings typically include pre-filed written testimony, a period of time for written discovery and technical conferences so parties can ask witnesses questions, hearings before the Commissioners, briefs filed by the parties and finally a recommended decision by staff and an opportunity to comment on the recommendation.
 The Commissioners make a final decision based on the record developed in the case.